 Students entering the Research LLM without an LLB or JD may be required to take additional courses on the advice of their supervisor.
 Completing this extra coursework during their program can be helpful to students whose research relates to fields of law in which they do not have extensive background.
 The Graduate Program Director determines whether students must pursue additional courses in order to fulfill the requirements of the LLM.

 Time to Completion

-Both the Thesis and MRP options should be completed in 3 or 4 terms.
-Generally, students take courses in the Fall and Winter terms, conduct their research in the Winter term and write the Thesis or MRP in the summer term.
+Both the Thesis and MRP options should be completed in three or four terms.
+Generally, students take courses in the fall and winter terms, conduct their research in the winter term and write the Thesis or MRP in the summer term.
 Graduate students must register in each term (fall, winter, summer) from the start of their program to completion.

 Osgoode’s Research LLM is offered on the Keele Campus of York University and includes a residency requirement.
-For at least two terms (eight months), students must be physically based in the Toronto area, and being able to visit the university campus on a daily basis, such as to participate in classes, attend seminars, meet with the supervisor and study at the library.
+For at least two terms (eight months), students must be physically based in the Toronto area and able to visit campus on a daily basis to participate in classes, attend seminars, meet with their supervisor and study at the library.